thanasisn/SDR_enhancement_LAP/Article_B6/Article_B6_AB_ΝΑ.md

 climatology and some general characteristics.
 To our knowledge there are no other studies that provide trends from such long dataset.

-In this study, we define an event as CE when the measured GHI at ground level, exceeds the expected value under clear-sky conditions.
-Similarly, we define as extreme cloud enhancement events (ECE), the cases when GHI at ground level exceeds the Total Solar Irradiance (TSI).
-Although the duration of these bursts can vary from seconds to several minutes, here we are constrained by the temporal resolution of our data to identify evens with duration of at minimum one-minute.

 # 2 Data and methodology

 ## 2.1 Instrumentation and data

-The data used in this study were recorded at the monitoring site of the Laboratory of Atmospheric Physics, Aristotle University of Thessaloniki, in Thessaloniki, Greece ($40^{\circ}\, 38\prime\,$N,
+The data used in this study were recorded at the monitoring site of the Laboratory of Atmospheric Physics, Aristotle University of Thessaloniki, in Thessaloniki, Greece ($40^{\circ}\, 38'\,$N, $22^{\circ}\, 57'\,$E,
-$22^{\circ}\, 57\prime\,$E, $80\,$m a.s.l.).
-The GHI data were measured
+$80\,$m a.s.l.).
+The GHI data were measured with a Kipp & Zonen CM-21
-with a Kipp & Zonen CM-21 pyranometer and cover the period 13 April 1993 to 31 December 2023.
+pyranometer and cover the period 13 April 1993 to 31 December 2023.
 During the study period, the pyranometer was independently calibrated three times at the Meteorologisches Observatorium Lindenberg, DWD, verifying that the stability of the instrument's sensitivity was better than $0.7\,\%$ relative to the initial calibration by the manufacturer.
-For the acquisition of radiometric data, the signal of the pyranometer was sampled at a rate of
-$1\,\text{Hz}$ with the mean and standard deviation of these samples calculated and recorded every minute.
+For the acquisition of radiometric data, the signal of the pyranometer was sampled at a rate of $1\,\text{Hz}$ with the mean and standard deviation of these samples calculated and recorded every minute.
 The measurements were corrected for the zero offset ("dark signal" in volts), which was calculated by averaging all measurements recorded for a period of $3\,\text{h}$, before (morning) or after (evening) the Sun reaches an elevation angle of $- 10^{\circ}$.
 The signal was converted to irradiance using the ramped value of the instrument's sensitivity between subsequent calibrations.

 To further improve the quality of the irradiance data, a manual screening was performed, in order to remove inconsistent and erroneous